cs684-umass/proj-group-09/assignment-2/README_2.md

 - LSTM strikes balance between **expressiveness** and **efficiency**.
 - Transformer models could improve F1 but would dramatically increase communication in FL due to size of the model
 - Explicit category embeddings allow the model to incorporate prior knowledge (job domain).
 Explicit embeddings inject prior knowledge: The same resume should be scored differently depending on whether the target is Software Engineer vs. Product Manager.

+#### Current Architecture: ResumeLSTM

+* **Architecture**: A Bidirectional LSTM with text and category embedding layers.
+* **Justification**: The Bi-LSTM strikes a good balance between **performance and efficiency**.
+It captures sequential information in the resume text (e.g., the context of a keyword), which is crucial for classification, without the massive parameter count of larger models.
+This is especially important in a federated setting where model weights are transferred repeatedly.

+#### Alternative Model Architectures

+* **Simpler Model (e.g., TF-IDF + Logistic Regression)**
+    * **How it works**: This "bag-of-words" approach ignores word order and represents resumes based on the frequency of keywords (e.g., TF-IDF score).
+    * **Tradeoffs**:
+        * **Pros**: Extremely lightweight and fast.
+Communication cost in FL would be minimal due to the very small model size.
+        * **Cons**: Fails to capture context or sequence, leading to significantly lower accuracy.
+It cannot distinguish between "experience in system design" and "designed a system for experience management."

+* **Complex Model (e.g., Transformer-Based like BERT)**
+    * **How it works**: Uses attention mechanisms to build deep contextual understanding of text with very good performance.
+    * **Tradeoffs**:
+        * **Pros**: Highest potential for accuracy and F1-score by understanding nuanced language.
+        * **Cons**: **Massive model size** leads to significant communication overhead, making it impractical for this FL setup.
+As noted in the analysis, communication is already the biggest bottleneck even with a smaller LSTM model.
+Training would also be much slower on client devices.

+* **Alternative Sequence Model (e.g., 1D-CNN)**
+    * **How it works**: Uses 1D convolutional filters to identify key local patterns or phrases (n-grams) within the text.
+    * **Tradeoffs**:
+        * **Pros**: Generally faster to train than an LSTM and effective at capturing informative local phrases.
+        * **Cons**: Less effective at modeling long-range dependencies in text compared to a Bi-LSTM.
+The sentences in this dataset range from 80-120 words.

 ---